Create a GCS bucket

-- Compute Engine instance group - An instance group that autoscales based on the Stackdriver monitoring metric values.
+- Compute Engine instance group - An instance group that autoscales based on the Cloud monitoring metric values.

 - Compute Engine instances - A variable number of Compute Engine instances.

-- Custom Stackdriver Monitoring metric - A custom monitoring metric used as the input value for Compute Engine instance group autoscaling.
+- Custom Cloud Monitoring metric - A custom monitoring metric used as the input value for Compute Engine instance group autoscaling.

 Setup and Requirements

 Read these instructions.
 Labs are timed and you cannot pause them.
 The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.

 This Qwiklabs hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
 It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.

 What you need